Dr. Martha Kanter

 Exploring this magnificent campus over the past few days, I've been reminded of one of Chatham's most famous alumna.
 Rachel Carson graduated from Chatham in 1929 and went on to become a prominent scientist and editor for the U.S. Fish and Wildlife Service.
 Over the course of her fifteen–year career in the federal service, she had a profound impact on the course of environmental safety and preservation in America.
 She was the editor–in–chief of all Fish and Wildlife publications, was a bestselling author, and led the fight against the use of DDT and other dangerous agricultural chemicals.
 As a nation, we owe a great deal to Ms. Carson and her work.

-Today Ms. Carson's remarkable legacy lives on through the Rachel Carson Institute, as well as Chatham's Falk School of Sustainability.
+Today Ms. Carson's remarkable legacy lives on through the Rachel Carson Institute, as well as Chatham's Falk School of Sustainability & Environment.
 As you can see, this university does not just help students succeed in their careers; it is a source of innovation and progress for developing methods of safeguarding our nation's most precious resources – our people and our environment.

 Ms. Carson once said, "If I had influence with the good fairy who is supposed to preside over the christening of all children, I should ask that her gift to each child in the world be a sense of wonder so indestructible that it would last throughout life."